devmount/you-can-quit/CONTRIBUTING.md

 ### Pull Requests

 Simply fill in [the required template](PULL_REQUEST_TEMPLATE.md).
 Please do not include issue numbers in the PR title.

+#### Git Commit Messages

+- Use the present tense ("Add feature" not "Added feature")
+- Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+- Limit the first line to 72 characters or less
-Consider starting your commit messages with one of the following emojis:
+- Consider starting your commit messages with one of the following emojis:
   - :heavy_plus_sign: `:heavy_plus_sign:` when adding/implementing a feature or file
   - :hammer: `:hammer:` when fixing a bug or issue
   - :green_heart: `:green_heart:` when improving code, comments or docs
   - :key: `:key:` when dealing with security
-- :arrows_counterclockwise: `:arrows_counterclockwise:` when updating dependencies or data
+  - :repeat: `:repeat:` when updating dependencies or data
+  - :shirt: `:shirt:` when removing linter warnings
   - :x: `:x:` when removing code or files

 ## Adding Translations